Patient education: Colic (excessive crying) in infants (Beyond the Basics)

 There is no evidence that stopping breastfeeding and starting formula is of any benefit in babies who have colic.
 There are a number of benefits to breastfeeding and breast milk that are not available with formula.
-(See "Patient information: Deciding to breastfeed (Beyond the Basics)".)
+(See "Patient education: Deciding to breastfeed (Beyond the Basics)".)

 Carrying — Some parents find that carrying their infant in their arms, a sling, or a front carrier can decrease the infant's and parents' anxiety.
 Although studies have not proven carrying to be effective for all infants, it is worth trying if your infant has not responded to other treatments.
 Using a sling or front carrier frees your hands and arms and allows you to move around while monitoring your infant.

 Change in environment — There are many other techniques that may help to reduce crying: a pacifier, ride in the car, change of scenery, infant swing, and warm baths have been suggested and may help to soothe an infant with colic.

 Swaddling (figure 1) may be soothing.
 Placing the infant near a white noise machine or clothes drier may soothe an infant who is sensitive to noise.

 Probiotics — Probiotics are microorganisms that have beneficial properties for the host (sometimes called "good bacteria").
 Most commercially available probiotics are prepared from food sources like cultured milk (eg, Lactobacillus).